InverseFinance/inverse-alerts/README.md

 5. Finally, we need to amend the file `handler.py` to send formatted messages with the corresponding information to our webhooks.
-   This is using `fetchers.py` a small home made library allowing to fetch directly view & state functions on Ethereum.
+   This is using `fetchers.py` a small homemade library allowing to fetch directly view & state functions on Ethereum.
-   Discord handlers are very sensitive to formatting so make sure you are passing the results of your calculation into your  message as strings and that you are defining a handler condition for every case you need to (Address and function) :
+   Discord handlers are very sensitive to formatting so make sure you are passing the results of your calculations into your  message as strings and that you are defining a handler condition for every case you need to (Address and function) :

 ```